joelove/storybox/README.md

 sudo venv/bin/python src/register.py
 ```

-Follow the prompts to place a card and select an audio file from the `audio/` directory.
+Follow the prompts to place a tag and select an audio file from the `audio/` directory.

 ### Adding Audio Files